palantir/conjure/rfc/004-consistent-test-cases.md

 * invalid JSON
 * set uniqueness, duplicate map keys

-## Client verification using the testserver
+## Client verification using the compliance-server

-To prove compliance, a conjure-generator should generate objects and client interfaces for a special IR file: test-api.conjure.json.
-These generated clients will be used to make network requests to the testserver.
+To prove compliance, a conjure-generator should generate objects and client interfaces for a special IR file: `test-api.conjure.json`.
+These generated clients will be used to make network requests to the compliance-server.

-The testserver has a few responsibilities:
+The compliance-server has a few responsibilities:

 * it should issue a variety of both valid and invalid responses to exercise the client deserialization code
 * it should make detailed assertions about incoming requests from the generated client
 * accumulate statistics about passed/failed tests

-To verify a client's serialization and deserialization logic, the client under test should repeatedly make requests to a series of GET endpoints on the testserver.
-The testserver will return successive valid and then invalid JSON responses (in a well-defined order).
+To verify a client's serialization and deserialization logic, the client under test should repeatedly make requests to a series of GET endpoints on the compliance-server.
+The compliance-server will return successive valid and then invalid JSON responses (in a well-defined order).
 The client should deserialize the response body for the positive tests, then re-serialize this and echo it back to the server as a POST request.
-For the non-compliant server responses (negative cases), the client should error and the test harness should notify the testserver of the expected deserialization failure.
+For the non-compliant server responses (negative cases), the client should error and the test harness should notify the compliance-server of the expected deserialization failure.

 More intricate requests may need to be constructed manually.

-## Server verification using the testclient
+## Server verification using the compliance-client

 TODO